ddev/ddev.com/src/content/blog/acquia-migrate-accelerate-ama-on-ddev.md

 ```

 Create the DDEV project (*still within the newly created ddev-ama-project directory*).
 - For maximum compatibility we are using `php7.4`.
-You may use `php8.1`, but you will likely encounter errors on your Drupal 7 site.
-We can always reconfigure DDEV later to use `php8.1` for the migrated D9 site after our AM:A migration is complete.
+You could use `php8.1`, but you will likely encounter errors on your Drupal 7 site.
+We can always [reconfigure DDEV later](#additional-notes-andtips) to use `php8.1` for the migrated D9 site after our AM:A migration is complete.
 - We are adding two hostnames; `d7ama-www` for **Drupal 7**, and `d9ama-www` for **Drupal 9**.

 ```